rencheckyoself/turtlebot3-navigation/nuturtle_description/README.md

 # Description
 This package contains files to create robot descriptions suitable for simulation.
-It contains various urdf files and basic debugging, testing, and visualization code for the robots used in the other packages.
+It contains various urdf/xacro files and basic debugging, testing, and visualization code for the robots used in the other packages.

 # How to run:
 Copy the following into a console window: </br>